-In today’s article we will show appreciation to one of the oldest yachts in our system offered for sale today.
-No matter her age she presents beautiful inside and out and has some worth reading stories behind.
-The first yacht of the Legends of the Seas Series is SHENANDOAH.
+In today’s article we will show appreciation of one of the oldest yachts in our system offered for sale today.
+No matter her age she presents beauty inside and out and has some interesting stories behind her.
+The first yacht of the Legends of the Seas Series is SHENANDOAH OF SARK.
 The sailing yacht has survived two World Wars and here is her story.

 Glamorous Survivor Throughout the Years

-SHENANDOAH is a 55 m yacht built by Townsend & Downey more than a century ago (1902) in the shipyard near Staten Island, New York.
-The vessel has such an amazing history that a really good book could be written for it.
-This glamorous survivor throughout the years was a result of the genius of the maritime designer Theodore Ferris and she is the only representative of his work still sailing today.
-In 1905 the yacht makes her first voyage to the Mediterranean hosting numerous parties attended by noble personas in those ages.
-Years of different ownerships followed going through German, English during the World War I and then to Italian represented by their prince and Mayor of Rome Ludovico Potenziani.
+SHENANDOAH OF SARK is a 55 m yacht built by Townsend & Downey more than a century ago (1902) in a shipyard near Staten Island, New York.
+The vessel has such an amazing history that a really good book could be written about her.
+This glamorous survivor throughout the years was a result of the genius of the maritime designer Theodore Ferris, and she is the only representative of his work still sailing today.
+In 1905 the yacht makes her first voyage to the Mediterranean hosting numerous parties attended by nobles in that time.
+Years of various ownership followed during World War I and then she went to an Italian, a prince and Mayor of Rome, Ludovico Potenziani.